Whether you're a young member or a volunteer, Lone guiding is an easy way to get involved with guiding that is flexible to your needs

 Young Lones can take part in local guiding in two ways - either with support from a local 'preferred' unit, or as part of a special unit for Lone members.

-Lones who are attached to a local unit are supported by their Leader to undertake the normal guiding programme for their section.
+Lones who are attached to a local unit are supported by their Llader to undertake the normal guiding programme for their section.
 Usually, they will keep in touch by newsletter, email, post, telephone, video call or text.
-The Leader will help the young member to choose and plan activities, and suggest different ways to carry them out in their own time.
+The leader will help the young member to choose and plan activities, and suggest different ways to carry them out in their own time.

 Support from home plays an important part in Lone guiding, especially for young members.
-Where possible, Leaders and volunteers should encourage family members and friends to get involved with activities and practice for badges.
+Where possible, leaders and volunteers should encourage family members and friends to get involved with activities such as completing interest badges.

 Keep young Lone members motivated by linking them up with other Lones in the area.